SourceGroove/spring-batch-file-layout/README.md

 # Spring Batch File Layouts

+* Note - don't use anything prior to v 1.3.0

 ## Overview
 Spring Batch File Layouts aim to simplify the construction of File ItemReader/Writers for fixed width, delimited and Excel files.